itsektionen/styrdokument/pm/eng/pm_for_jml.md

 ### 3.5 International workgroup

 Tasked to work with promoting the position, integration, and engagement of international students in the chapter under the International Coordinator.
+They also work together with the International Coordinator and the Reception Committee to ensure that events are planned and implemented for all new master's students and exchange students who begin their studies and who will belong to the section during their studies at KTH.
 Members of the group that have actively contributed for a total of 25 working hours within a 4 month period, are eligible for a 0.2 GPA boost for exchange studies up to the discretion of the THS Head of International and the International Coordinator.

 ## 4 Logo